junesirius/junesirius.github.io/_posts/Supernatural/2025-05-02-SPN-Cockles-straddlegate.md

 "I also wear a rainbow shirt and tell them *'The carpet matched the drapes today'*," Misha protests.
 "And told them full penetration, twice."

-Jensen can't help beaming at that.
+Jensen can't help but beams at that.
 "Yes, you did.
 You just love exploding the internet, don't you?"

 Misha nods with a big, wild smile.
 He leans in, lips hovering on the other man's earlobe, breathing heat there, speaking in a sudden lowered, grave voice, "You know what else I love to explode?"